 - Multiple pathways for high school students depending on their goals post high school

 Find out more about the IB Programme and how this sets students apart.

-Who is eligible to apply for the IB Scholarship?
+Who is eligible to apply for The Academy Scholarship?

-We welcome applications from any student whether currently attending or not attending BIS Houston.
+We welcome applications from any student who is a rising Year 12 (equivalent to Grade 11) student whether currently attending or not attending BIS Houston.